slawlor/ractor/README.md

 ractor = "0.4"
 ```

+## Features

+`ractor` exposes a single feature currently, namely

+1. `cluster` which exposes various functionality required for `ractor_cluster` to setup and manage a cluster of actors over a network link.
+This is work-in-progress and is being tracked in [#16](https://github.com/slawlor/ractor/issues/16).

 ## Working with Actors

 Actors in `ractor` are very lightweight and can be treated as thread-safe.
 Each actor will only call one of it's handler functions at a time, and they will